isc-psulin/pyiris-iceberg/README.md

 # IRIS-ICEBERG
 The iris-iceberg library provides utilities for replicating IRIS(SQL) tables into Iceberg tables.
 It uses the pyiceberg, https://py.iceberg.apache.org/, library to interact with iceberg tables.

 This project is meant as an exploration of Iceberg and the PyIceberg library and replicating IRIS tables into Iceberg tables.
-The easiest way to test the library is to use the CLI shown in Basic Commands.

-The development has ben done on a mac and the following commands should work for Mac and Linux.
-Windows users will have to adjust some of these commands.
+This can be installed via docker with an IRIS instance and tested through the terminal or just via Python.
+In both cases, the commands are driven primarily through a configuration file, in this case named local_testing_config.json.

+## IRIS Docker Installation and basic use
+1. git clone git@github.com:isc-patrick/pyiris-iceberg.git
+2. cd pyiris-iceberg
+3. docker compose build
+4. docker compose up -d
+5. docker exec -it pyiris-iceberg-iris-1 /bin/bash
+6. ./install.sh
+7. iris session iris
+8. zn "IRISAPP"
+9. Check the install by listing the iceberg tables
+   1.  do ##class(User.iceberg).ListTables()
+10. Move the data from the iceberg_demo.titanic table to an iceberg table on your local file system
+   1. do ##class(User.iceberg).InitialTableSync()
+11. View the data in the iceberg table
+   1. do ##class(User.iceberg).SelectAll()
+12. View the data files for the iceberg table
+   1. !find /tmp/iceberg/iceberg_demo.db
+13. Delete the iceberg table
+   1. do ##class(User.iceberg).PurgeTable()

-## Installation
+## Python Only Installation
-1. git clone git@github.com:isc-patrick/iris-iceberg.git
+1. git clone git@github.com:isc-patrick/pyiris-iceberg.git
-2. cd iris-iceberg
+2. cd pyiris-iceberg
 3. Create and activate a virtualenv
-4.  pip install -e .
+4. pip install .
 5. pip install bin/intersystems_irispython-3.2.0-py3-none-any.whl
 6. install sqlite3

-## Usage
 __Setup environment__
 1. Generate a json config file.
 This also generates a .env file that points to this config files location
    1. python scripts/generate_configs.py